 The use of phones in crime was widely recognized for some years, but the forensic study of mobile devices is a relatively new field, dating from the early 2000s.
 A proliferation of phones (particularly smartphones) on the consumer market caused a demand for forensic examination of the devices, which could not be met by existing computer forensics techniques.

-Cell Tower and Call Detail Records analysis is a powerful tool to help you reveal the truth about where your clients phone was.
+Cell Site and Call Detail Records analysis is a powerful tool to help you reveal the truth about where your clients phone was.
 Nevada DIgital Forensics uses the most advanced software available to analyze the Call Detail Records and Cell Site records.

 Why Choose Nevada Digital Forensics?

 In the state of Nevada a digital forensics examiner must be licensed as a Private Investigator per Nevada Administrative Code 648.
 The NAC 648 also states that the PI# must be placed on any form of advertising including web pages and business cards.
-If you do not see the PI# displayed on the web page, business card, or advertising, there is a good chance that the digital forensics examiner that you seek is not a legally licensed investigator/examiner in the State of Nevada.
+If you do not see the PI# displayed on the web page, business card, or advertising, there is a good chance that the digital forensics examiner that you seek is not a legally licensed and insured investigator/examiner in the State of Nevada.
 Nevada Digital Forensics is a fully licensed and bonded company.

 • State of Nevada Business License Number NV20121655345